Skip to content

 Step 1: Send email passcode

-Use a send request like the one below to send the email OTP to the specified email address.
+Use a send request like the one below to send the email OTP to the specified email address for a given user.
+Set method to otp to send a one-time passcode.
 This flow is described in the sequence diagram above.

 Note